LemesoftNostalgic/sprint-o-matic/README.md

 * once: run the track once and return to the home screen
 * fast: doubles the runner speed to give a little bit more challenge

-It is also possible to get the analysis results as a file after the session, when using the [command line](#command-line-usage) parameter **--analysis**.
+It is also possible to get the analysis results as a file to your disk, after the session.
+This requires using the [command line](#command-line-usage) parameter **--analysis** when starting the application.

 The graphical analysis result looks like this:

 ![Sprint-O-Matic Analysis result by Jyrki Leskela](/doc/Analysis.png)